-Delicious Carne en Salsa Recipe – Costa Rica
+Costa Rican Carne en Salsa Recipe

 There is really nothing that I love more than a great carne en salsa from Costa Rica- especially served with Costa Rican white rice.

-I spent many years living in San Ramon, and they celebrate Saint Raymond Day in the two weeks leading up to his feast day on August 31.
+I spent many years living in San Ramón, and they celebrate Saint Raymond Day in the two weeks leading up to his feast day on August 31.
 There are processions, an ox cart parade, and street food vendors everywhere.

 Since it isn’t exactly practical for me to fly to Costa Rica every time I’m craving shredded beef in red sauce, I finally got a tutorial from my husband’s uncle on how to make an authentic carne en salsa just like you can find in Costa Rica.
-(Tio William is also the one who taught us how to make traditional pork tamales).
+(Tío William is also the one who taught us how to make traditional pork tamales.)

-Carne en salsa Recipe
+Carne en Salsa Recipe

 (Printable recipe below)